 I tried this 64 GB SD card in it and it does seem to work fine.
 (Amazon Link)

 This camera can also take external microphones.
 The internal microphone maybe not the best that I ever heard but definitely usable.

-Camera at the bottom has a little plastic door and if you open that you can take out the battery.
+At the bottom of the camera there is a little plastic door and if you open that you can take out the battery.
 We also have a quarter-inch screw hole so you can basically mount this on any tripods.